onato/onato/README.md

+# Main account
+As of late, I have mostly been using https://github.com/swilliams-intellum.

 ### Values
 I'm really into the craftsmanship side of building software.
 I love reading about software development, particularly about the things that don't change from decade to decade.